janosh/matbench-discovery/site/src/routes/preprint/+page.md

 <MpTrjPtableHists />
 {/if}

-> @label:fig:mp-trj-ptable-hists Distribution of magnetic moments and forces for each element MPTrj.
+> @label:fig:mp-trj-ptable-hists Distribution of magnetic moments and forces for each element MPtrj.
 This data is used as training targets for all interatomic potentials in this work (only CHGNet uses the absolute value of magnetic moments as targets).
-> The number in the top right corner of each element tile counts the number of target values for that element in all of MPTrj.
+> The number in the top right corner of each element tile counts the number of target values for that element in all of MPtrj.
 > $y$-axes are log-scaled to reveal the tail of high magnetic moments in some elements.
 > ) reveals rare erroneous data points in MPtrj.
 > For instance, has a single-point calculation with a highly unphysical magnetic moment of 17$\mu_\text{B}$.